tsbohc/.garden/readme.md

 - set up nvim and plug
 - install arch and pip packages
 - sync itself to and from the repo
-- prettily log w/ exit statuses and partial live command output
+- log pretty things w/ exit statuses and partial live command output

 # .files
 the general spirit of this repo is finding the balance between doing it yourself, striving for minimalism, and not overdoing it too much

 ### present
 - bspwm and lemonbar
-- vimrc with a custom statusline
+- vim statusline that pulls colors from xrdb -query

 ### past
 - i3 and polybar

 ### future
-- source themes into .Xresources, make a function that follows that source and returns color values, maybe sort all colors into variables right in bashrc
 - music